-These changes will significantly reduce the regulatory burden on the U.S. commercial firearms and ammunition industry, promote American exports, and clarify the regulatory requirements for independent gunsmiths, while at the same time prioritizing national security controls and continuing our ability to restrict exports where human rights, illicit trafficking, and related issues may be of concern.
-We anticipate that a number of firearms manufacturers, including many small businesses, that are currently required to register with the Department of State, will be relieved from an annual fee burden under this proposed rule.
+These final rules significantly reduce the regulatory burden on the U.S. commercial firearms and ammunition industry, promote American exports, and clarify the regulatory requirements for independent gunsmiths, while at the same time prioritizing national security controls and continuing our ability to restrict exports where human rights, illicit trafficking, and related issues may be of concern.
+We anticipate that a number of firearms manufacturers, including many small businesses, that are currently required to register with the Department of State, will be relieved from an annual fee burden under these rules.
 The Department of Commerce’s Bureau of Industry and Security does not have registration requirements or export licensing fees.

-These proposed changes relate only to the export and temporary importation of some types of firearms and ammunition.
-These proposed rules do not have any impact on the ability of American citizens in the United States to exercise their second amendment rights, nor do these proposed changes decontrol exports of any firearms or ammunition.
-Exports of firearms ammunition and related items will continue to require U.S. Government authorization, and exports will continue to be restricted where the risk of human rights abuses or illicit diversion are of concern.
+These final rules relate only to the export and temporary importation of some types of firearms and ammunition.
+These final rules do not have any impact on the ability of American citizens in the United States to exercise their Second Amendment rights, nor do they decontrol exports of any firearms or ammunition.
+Exports of firearms, ammunition and related items will continue to require U.S. Government authorization, and exports will continue to be restricted where the risk of human rights abuses or illicit diversion are of concern.